Sparkling saddle loops of vector fields on surfaces

 \begin{defin} Let $v$ be a $C^\infty$-smooth vector field on a smooth closed two-dimensional surface~$M$.
-We say that~$v$ belongs to the class~$\orc(M)$ if the following two conditions hold. \begin{enumerate} \item The vector field $v$ has a dissipative saddle~$P$ with a saddle loop which is orientation-preserving. \item The unstable separatrix of~$P$ that is not involved in the loop winds onto it, and a small neighborhood of the unstable manifold of~$P$ is homeomorphic to a torus without a disk. \end{enumerate} \end{defin}
+We say that~$v$ belongs to the class~$\orc(M)$ if the following two conditions hold. \begin{enumerate} \item The vector field $v$ has a dissipative saddle~$P$ with a saddle loop which is orientation preserving. \item The unstable separatrix of~$P$ that is not involved in the loop winds onto it, and a narrow neighborhood of the unstable manifold of~$P$ is homeomorphic to a torus without a disk. \end{enumerate} \end{defin}

-It is well-known (see, e.g.,~\cite{IS} and references therein) what happens when a saddle loop of a vector field on the plane is unfolded in a generic one-parameter family.
+It is well known (see, e.g.,~\cite{IS} and references therein) what happens when a saddle loop of a vector field on the plane is unfolded in a generic one-parameter family.
 On one side of the critical parameter value a hyperbolic limit cycle is born.
 Moreover, if there are separatrices of other saddles that wind onto the loop, the critical value is accumulated from the other side by a sequence of parameter values that correspond to saddle connections between these saddles and the original one.
 These are called \emph{sparkling saddle connections}.

-The case of a field $v \in \orc(M)$ is analogous, except connections are formed by the separatrices of the same saddle, so they can be called \emph{sparkling saddle loops}.
-It turns out that when a new loop of this type is formed, it is automatically accumulated be the free outgoing separatrix of the saddle, so unfolding this loop we get a new generation of loops and fields of class~$\orc(M)$, etc. It is this fascinating proliferation of sparkling loops that we want to draw the reader's attention to.
+The case of a field $v \in \orc(M)$ is analogous, except that the connections are formed by the separatrices of the same saddle, so they can be called \emph{sparkling saddle loops}.
+It turns out that when a new loop of this type is formed, it is automatically accumulated by the free outgoing separatrix of the saddle, so unfolding this loop we get a new generation of loops and fields of class~$\orc(M)$, etc. It is this fascinating proliferation of sparkling loops that we want to draw the reader's attention to.
 We will see that the closure of the set of parameters that correspond to the presence of these loops is a Cantor set and these parameters themselves are the endpoints of the intervals of its complement.